UV water purification has been practiced for several decades. However, the evolution of water purification has taken time.

 - Carcinogenic effects: Disinfection by-products are associated with several types of cancers.
 The main tumors observed are liver, kidney and colon cancer.
 Disinfection by-products are also associated with mutagenic effects.

-Like chemical treatment, UV treatment eliminates pathogenic micro-organisms (bacteria, viruses, etc.).
+Like chemical treatment, UV treatment eliminates pathogenic microorganisms (bacteria, viruses, etc.).

 This technique avoids the addition of potentially harmful products that could cause health or environmental effects.